 Registering your website with services provided by Google, Bing, Facebook, and other online services provides you with insightful reports on customer interactions and engagement.

-Installing free tools like Google Analytics on your website can provide you with a wealth of information.
-Paid services are available to further increase your knowledge on customer behaviour.
+Installing free tools like Google Analytics or Google Tag Manager on your website can provide you with a wealth of information.
+Paid services are available to further increase your knowledge of customer behaviour.

 Know Your Customer